ClaraCrizio/data-analysis-exercises/README.md

 Using the data for the [Seattle Library Checkout Records](https://www.kaggle.com/datasets/seattle-public-library/seattle-library-checkout-records) complete the following tasks.

+How to start:
+1. fork this repo
-Download the data and place it in a folder called `data`.
+2. download the data and place it in a folder called `data` inside this project
+3. create a jupyter notebook file for each task (recommended)
+4. create a markdown file to answer each task (reports can be delivered any way you want)

-## 1. Simple questions
+## Simple questions

 **Task**